appearin/developer-pages/files/index.md

 template: index.html
 ---

+<p class="alert alert-danger">The embedded version and the Developer SDK has been deprecated, and will cease to function on June 30th, 2017.</p>

 <p class="ingress">Ever wanted to have video communication on your web page,
 but couldn't figure out how to set it up easily?</p>